airbnb/chronon/docs/source/getting_started/Introduction.md

 )
 ```

-To run this and other features and see the complete flow from generating training data to online serving, jump ahead to the [Quickstart Tutorial](./Tutorial.md), or continue along for an overview of the core concepts within Chronon.
+To run this and other features and see the complete flow from generating training data to online serving, continue along to the [Quickstart Tutorial](./Tutorial.md), or for more documentation on how to author and use features, see the [Creating Training Data](https://chronon.ai/authoring_features/GroupBy.html) section.